GemboJones/news-api/README.md

 RESTful API resembles a real back-end service (Reddit) and handles articles, topics, comments and user ratings, providing information to the front-end architecture.

-The front-end can be viewed here: <a href="https://github.com/GemboJones/fe-nc-news">NC Social News Website</a>
+The front-end can be viewed here: <a href="https://github.com/GemboJones/fe-nc-news">NC Social News Website (front-end)</a>

 ## Required to run this project: